DocYouMent-Program for women

 Deadline & application

-- The documents to be completed can be found here and sent by e-mail to mentoring-medizinrub "«@&.de.
+- The required documents can be found here and should be submitted via email to mentoring-medizinrub "«@&.de

 DocYouMent–HABIL

-Our DocYouMent_HABIL module runs for 1 year and 3 months and will start again in March 2026.
+Our DocYouMent_HABIL module has a duration of 1 year and 3 months and will start again in March 2026

 Learn more about the contents of DocYouMent-HABIL